hunterpayne/maven-unbound/README.md

 More unit tests are necessary but the basic functionality is finished and works.
 Perhaps there are a few places where defaults are not handled correctly but mostly the code is working now.
 Exotic configuration elements could also have issues.
-Support for translating comments is coming Watch this space for more news.
+Support for translating comments is coming.
+Watch this space for more news.